BitcoinDesign/Guide/guide/daily-spending-wallet/receiving.md

 There may be scenarios where a submarine swap is not completed successfully such as the LWS being offline.
 In these cases the users will need to temporarily have a refunded on-chain balance of which they can claim to an on-chain address they control.

-It's recommended to keep this separate from the users main lightning balance in order to prevent confusion.
+It's recommended to keep this separate from the users main lightning balance, in order to prevent confusion.

 <div class="image-slide-gallery">